NUSRATMOHI-UD-DIN/NUSRATMOHI-UD-DIN.github.io/_posts/2021-08-15-Logistic Regression.md

 For us humans, it would be really easy to differentiate groups in each of the datasets, and we would immediately be able to draw a boundary that separated them, but, how can a machine do this?
 Moving onwards in this blog, we will be focusing on the example shown in the 3 figure, which represents a binary classification

-## 2. Introducing the logistic function
+## 2. Introducing the Logistic Function
 The logistic function is a model of the well-known sigmoid function, and the mathematical function which represent these is the following:

 ![4.png](https://res.cloudinary.com/nusratmohiuddin/image/upload/v1629048845/samples/4_ufw2tp.png)